xixogo5105/uiptv/GUIDE.md

 3. Enter your **MAC Address** (usually linked to your subscription).
 4. Optional: set `HTTP Method` and `Timezone` when needed.
 5. Optional: set `Serial`, `Device ID 1/2`, and `Signature`.
+   - During bulk import, MAC-only entries can group together by portal URL.
+   - Entries carrying `Serial`, `Device ID 1`, `Device ID 2`, or `Signature` are treated as separate device-bound accounts and only group with later imports carrying the same extra-parameter identity.
 6. Click **Add Account**.

 ### Xtreme Codes